Ern-st/dt-helm-charts/charts/tenant-base/chart/README.md

 ## Release Notes
 This section will describe the changes done in each helm chart release
+### 0.12.2
+- Sets the PVC storageclassname to "".
+This enforces pvc's storageclasses to be the default storageclass on the cluster.
+This change does not affect tenants, however, if they want to use a PVC they must upgrade to this version.
 ### 0.12.1
 - Fixed bug that disallowed traffic through ingress.
 Ingress routes will not work until you upgrade to this version.
 No changes to values.yaml.
 ### 0.12.0